rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 I asked a question in the JugBD group that why in C a function that takes a array as an argument, it also takes the size of the array as an additional argument, but we don't see this usually in other languages like Java.

+Here is the link of the question:  https://www.facebook.com/groups/jugbd/permalink/821539027892784/

-After digging and studying a while, I found the answer.
+After digging and studying a little and also from the comments of the answer in the facebook, I've got my answer.
 I'm going to explain everything I understand,  so it might be a big post.

-A computer memory is just a long sequence of byte.
+We all know that a computer memory is just a long sequence of byte.
 There aren't really any floating point numbers, integer or strings.
-They are just bytes.
+They are just plain and simple bytes.
 A whole lot of bytes.
-Language like C works on these bytes.
-It imposes some structure or way out to work on those bytes.
+We use language like `C` to work on those bytes.
+The langauge imposes some structure or way out to work on those bytes.

-We do abstract things over the 1's and 0's.
+We just abstract things over the bunch of 1's and 0's.
+We do creepy stuff, thats okay, lets just admit it for now.

 So basically we have memory in RAM and  processor maps them to a flat address space.